kerzok/ScalaBot/README.md

 To write your own extension you need to inherit from Extension trait.

 ##Intents
-Intents is a part of data which is used for communicate between part of the bot system and users There are several types of default intent, but you can create your own intent:
+Intents is a part of data which is used for communicate between part of the bot system and users.
+There are several types of default intent, but you can create your own intent:

 `TextIntent` — Simple wrap of user's text sent to bot.